 It’s hard to believe, but Thanksgiving is right around the corner.
 But before you can sit down and indulge in some of your favorite dishes, you need to prep.
-Thanksgiving is easily one of the most chaotic days of the year between cooking, cleaning, or even traveling.
-Here are some steps that you can take now to help control the chaos on turkey day and enjoy the time with your loved ones instead.
+Between cooking, cleaning, or even traveling, Thanksgiving is easily one of the most chaotic days of the year.
+Here are some steps you can take now to help control the turkey-day chaos and enjoy time with your loved ones instead.

-A few weeks before the big day, remove anything from your fridge that you don’t need.
-On Thanksgiving Day, have a cooler or two around the house to store those foods that need to stay chilled until dinner.
+At least a week before the big day, remove any unneeded items from your fridge.
+On Thanksgiving Day, have a cooler or two around the house to store food items that need to stay chilled until dinner.
 That way, you can maximize the space left in the fridge.

-Once you decide the menu, split your ingredient list into separate trips.
+Once you decide the menu, split your ingredient list into separate shopping trips.
 Remember to organize your lists by shelf life.
-The last thing you want is to open your cooler right before dinner and find the lettuce you need for your salad is wilted.
-By doing this, you won’t be rushing the day before Thanksgiving when ingredients are more likely to be unavailable.
+The last thing you want is to open the cooler right before dinner and find that the lettuce you needed for your salad is wilted.
+By making multiple, smaller shopping trips, you won’t be rushing the day before Thanksgiving when ingredients are less likely to be available.

 There are some items on your table that can be prepared ahead of time and then reheated if necessary.
-These include things like appetizers, salad (minus the dressing), cranberry sauce, non-custard pies, and extra gravy.
-If you are planning on having guests that live nearby over, make things ahead and have them use their ovens and bring the food with them.
-This will help you save oven space and be more efficient with your cooking schedule.
+These include things like appetizers, salads (minus the dressing), cranberry sauce, non-custard pies, and extra gravy.
+This can help increase the efficiency of your cooking schedule.

 You’re bound to run into some unexpected hiccups on Thanksgiving Day, so it’s best to prepare as much as possible.
-Make sure all of the appliances you will need are working and where you need them to be.
-All measuring cups and spoons should be cleaned and good to go.
+Make sure all of the appliances you'll need are working and are where you need them to be.
+All measuring cups and spoons should be cleaned and ready to go.